Skip to main content

 About Gyokusei Ya

-Gyokusei Ya is a verified Osaka venue with a concise public profile: the confirmed price range is JPY 1,000–1,999, its verified opening hours are limited to afternoon service on Monday, Tuesday, Friday, Saturday.
+Gyokusei Ya is an Osaka venue with a price range of JPY 1,000–1,999 and afternoon service on Monday, Tuesday, Friday, Saturday.
 It is also listed in the Tabelog 100 Japanese traditional sweets / Japanese sweets cafe - WEST - 2023 recognition.
-Beyond those points, details such as exact format, menu items, ordering rules, seating, payment methods, service policies are not verified here, so plan around the confirmed basics rather than assumptions.
+Beyond those points, exact format, menu items, ordering rules, seating, payment methods, service policies are best confirmed before you go.

-The verified information for Gyokusei Ya does not establish a specific seating layout, service style, purchase limit, reservation policy, or in-shop rules.
-What can be said with confidence is that this is an Osaka venue in the JPY 1,000–1,999 range with limited afternoon hours and confirmed 2023 Tabelog 100 recognition in the Japanese traditional sweets / Japanese sweets cafe - WEST category.
+Gyokusei Ya is an Osaka venue in the JPY 1,000–1,999 range with limited afternoon hours and 2023 Tabelog 100 recognition in the Japanese traditional sweets / Japanese sweets cafe - WEST category.
 If you are comparing it with other named venues such as Hon Sekiguchi, keep the comparison broad unless you have current, venue-specific details for your visit.

 Timing Your Visit

 Gyokusei Ya operates Monday, Tuesday, Friday, Saturday from 2–6:30 PM.
 It is closed Wednesday, Thursday, Sunday.
-Because the verified schedule is narrow, visitors should treat timing as the main planning constraint and confirm current details before going.
-The available verified facts do not support claims about sell-outs, queue length, holiday exceptions, payment methods, or reservation availability.
+Because the schedule is narrow, visitors should treat timing as the main planning constraint and confirm current details before going.
+The hours do not support claims about sell-outs, queue length, holiday exceptions, payment methods, or reservation availability.

 Location